Overseas Chinese Nationalism and Relief Efforts for China in the 1930s

 Dr Jason Lim reviews the contents of the Singapore Chinese Chamber of Commerce & Industry 80th Anniversary Souvenir, found in the National Library’s rare books collection.

 Before citizenship was offered to the Chinese in Singapore in 1957, the Chinese were considered “aliens” by the British colonial authorities.
 The British colonial government would not protect the Chinese and left them to manage their own affairs through clan and dialect associations, trade associations, clubs and societies.
-The main Chinese organisation was the Singapore Chinese Chamber of Commerce (sccc), founded by merchants in 1906.
-The sccc, in turn, was a link between the Singapore Chinese and China.
-Before 1949, all overseas Chinese were citizens of the Republic of China (roc) by jus sanguinis (where Chinese nationality was based on ethnicity and not on the place of birth) and the sccc would act as the voice of the overseas Chinese to the National Government in Nanjing.
+The main Chinese organisation was the Singapore Chinese Chamber of Commerce (SCCC), founded by merchants in 1906.
+The SCCC, in turn, was a link between the Singapore Chinese and China.
+Before 1949, all overseas Chinese were citizens of the Republic of China by jus sanguinis (where Chinese nationality was based on ethnicity and not place of birth), and the SCCC would act as the voice of the overseas Chinese to the National Government in Nanjing.
 As citizens of China, the overseas Chinese were concerned about the problems in China and did all they could to organise relief efforts whenever China faced natural disasters or military conflicts.

-The rest of the publication includes appeals by members of the committee; personal awareness of raising funds for China; ravages of war; advertisements; and the carnival programme at Great World.
-There is also the personal impression of an individual who had returned home to China for a short visit.2 It is noteworthy that he used the pseudonym “zhongli” (中立), which means “non-partisan”, implying that his views would be independent ones.
-He had not been influenced by the Kuomintang (kmt) or the Chinese Communist Party (ccp) as both parties had ended their United Front in 1927 and were, by 1932, openly fighting each other in the interior provinces of China.
-There is an article entitled “Sole Obligation” where the writer argues that there must be a balance struck between rights and obligations.
-He calls for a spirit of selfsacrifice–those who could donate money should do so willingly.
-He reminds readers that the overseas Chinese were the “mother of the revolution” and that it was time to bring forth that spirit of self-sacrifice and work hard for the survival of the Chinese.
+The rest of the publication includes appeals by members of the committee; personal reflections of raising funds for China and the ravages of war; advertisements; and the carnival programme.
+There is also the personal impression of an individual who had returned home to China for a short visit.2 It is noteworthy that he used the pseudonym “zhongli” (中立), which means “non-partisan”, implying that his views were independent.
+Supposedly, he was not influenced by the Kuomintang or the Chinese Communist Party as both parties had ended their United Front in 1927 and were by 1932 openly fighting each other in the interior provinces of China.
+There is an article entitled “Sole Obligation” in which the writer argued that there must be a balance between rights and obligations.
+He called for a spirit of self-sacrifice: those who could donate money should do so willingly.
+He reminded readers that the overseas Chinese were the “mother of the revolution” and that it was time to bring forth that spirit of self-sacrifice and work hard for the survival of the Chinese.
 The same impassioned plea to the Chinese in Singapore to do whatever they could to save their motherland – China – is repeated throughout the book.
-The English manifesto of the Committee of Relief Fund for China is also included in the book and it tells readers that “although subscriptions have been pouring in daily, we feel that unless the public continuously render their support, the relief work in China cannot be carried on incessantly”.
-The English manifesto also makes appeals to “the Straits Chinese and sympathetic foreign communities” to make any donations (including medicine, food and clothing) to the Committee at the sccc.
-The 43 pages of photographs depict mainly Japanese atrocities, Chinese refugees, members of the Committee and participants in the carnival (including students involved with Chinese opera, musical performances and games).
+The English manifesto of the Committee of Relief Fund for China is also included in the book.
+It tells readers that “although subscriptions have been pouring in daily, we feel that unless the public continuously render their support, the relief work in China cannot be carried on incessantly”.
+The English manifesto also appeals to “the Straits Chinese and sympathetic foreign communities” to make any donations (including medicine, food and clothing) to the SCCC committee.
+The 43 pages of photographs depict mainly Japanese atrocities, Chinese refugees, members of the committee and participants in the carnival (including students involved with Chinese opera, musical performances and games).

 There are some general themes that can be gleaned from this publication.
-The first and most unmistakeable is that of overseas Chinese nationalism, which manifests in two ways: a heavy criticism of Japan and a call for China to strengthen itsself.
+The first and most unmistakeable is that of overseas Chinese nationalism, which manifests in two ways: a heavy criticism of Japan and a call for China to strengthen itself.
 Contributors condemned Japan for its imperial ambitions over China.
-In his forword, Lü Weijue (吕伟觉), the principal of Yeung Ching School (养正学校), noted that with the end of World War I, the Treaty of Versailles was signed and the League of Nations was founded in order to end all wars.
+In his foreword, Lü Weijue (吕伟觉), the principal of Yeung Ching School (养正学校), noted that with the end of World War I, the Treaty of Versailles was signed and the League of Nations was founded in order to end all wars.
 However, Lü noted that as the world was going through the Great Depression, “a certain side” decided to break world peace by invading Manchuria and attacking Shanghai.
-He noted with sadness the powerlessness of the League of Nations and the endless suffering of the “peace-loving” Chinese.3 There is also an article that links relief efforts with “self-strengthening”, a reference to the Self-Strengthening Movement (自强运动) that took place in the Qing Empire just a few decades earlier (1861-95).
-Zheng Zhaowu (郑照吾) suggests that by participating in relief efforts, the overseas Chinese would have contributed to the strengthening of China.4
+He noted with sadness the powerlessness of the League of Nations and the endless suffering of the “peace-loving” Chinese.3 There is also an article that links relief efforts with “self-strengthening”, a reference to the Self-Strengthening Movement (自强运动) in the Qing Empire just a few decades earlier (1861–95).
+Zheng Zhaowu (郑照吾) suggested that by participating in relief efforts, the overseas Chinese could contribute to the strengthening of China.4

-The book also appeals to overseas Chinese nationalism through advertisements highlighting “national products” (国货) or goods produced and/ or manufactured in China.
-After the National Government was formally installed in Nanjing in 1928 after 16 years of division, a sense of nationalistic pride swept China and the overseas Chinese communities.
-Purchasing Chinese goods was seen as a patriotic act.5 Between pages 28 and 29 of the main text, for instance, there are two advertisements for liquor from Gong Yu Hang (公裕行) and Wan Xing National Products Company (万兴国货公司) companies.
+The book also appeals to overseas Chinese nationalism through advertisements highlighting “national products” (国货) or goods produced and/or manufactured in China.
+After the National Government was formally installed in Nanjing in 1928 after 16 years of division, a sense of nationalistic pride swept across China and the overseas Chinese communities.
+Purchasing Chinese goods was seen as a patriotic act.5 Between pages 28 and 29 of the main text, for instance, there are two liquor advertisements by Gong Yu Hang (公裕行) and Wan Xing National Products Company (万兴国货公司).
 Gong Yu Hang reminded readers not to forget to “save the nation” (救国) by promoting “national products”.
-Wan Xing National Products Company had a tagline – “Love the country and fellow overseas citizens by drinking Five Star Beer (五星啤酒), a national product”.6
+The advertisement by Wan Xing National Products Company features the tagline: “Love the country and fellow overseas citizens by drinking Five Star Beer (五星啤酒), a national product”.6

 NOTES